Tashkent

 It’s true that the old rail lines, like rail lines in most places that were built originally for long-distance transport, sometimes pass rather uselessly through declining industrial areas in the inner city, but they also serve many busy commercial areas (like Avenida Faria Lima and Avenida Luís Carlos Berrini) and of course numerous suburbs that the subway lines don’t reach.
 The fares—the subject of recent protests—are not strikingly low given the modest salaries for unskilled work.
 A subway ticket costs $R3.80 (around $US1.20), less if you pay by smart card, but it’s $R5.92 if you need to transfer to a bus.
 The counterargument is that the one city/one fare policy ends up being a subsidy for the mostly poor people who live in the periphery.

-São Paulo’s subway system proper, with 74 route-kilometers, is still rather small given the size of the city, but it attracts more riders per kilometer of track than any other Western Hemisphere metro system, perhaps in part because of its tie-in with the suburban rail lines.21
+São Paulo’s subway system proper, with 74 route-kilometers, is still rather small given the size of the city, but it attracts more riders per kilometer of track than any other Western Hemisphere metro system, perhaps in part because of its tie-in with the suburban rail lines.30

 São Paulo has, in other words, been an enthusiastic participant in the nearly worldwide movement to reduce the role of the automobile in urban life.
 It’s also clear that some of the negative stereotypes of life in São Paulo are at the very least exaggerated.
 I can’t claim to be an expert on the city, and I’m perfectly willing to admit that I don’t have much experience at all in the newer suburbs or in the periphery in general, which may well be as pedestrian-unfriendly as in most places.
 But the central city broadly defined—which covers quite a substantial area—seems to be quite a vibrant, reasonably walkable, and reasonably safe place that, despite the current recession, has been reducing its level of automobile dependence at least modestly in recent years.

-Posted in Transportation, Urban | 2 Comments
+Posted in Urban, Transportation, Rail infrastructure, Pedestrian infrastructure | Tagged | 2 Comments

 McDonald’s is not moving to downtown Chicago

-Newspaper headlines have claimed that McDonald’s is moving its headquarters from suburban Oak Brook to “downtown Chicago.”22 It isn’t.
+Newspaper headlines have claimed that McDonald’s is moving its headquarters from suburban Oak Brook to “downtown Chicago.”31 It isn’t.
 The move (if it happens) would be to the Harpo Studios site, which is at 1058 West Washington Boulevard.
 This is in a neighborhood that historically mostly contained industrial buildings and warehouses.
 These days, the largest and most solid of these have been converted into “loft” housing.
 More modest industrial buildings have been replaced by expensive midrise housing—or by parking lots.
 Here’s a map:

 mcdonalds2